ACC Provides GME Expertise to Congressional Committee

 The ACC informed the Committee that it is in alignment with the workforce recommendations of the AAMC.
 Furthermore, the College acknowledges GME-related legislation from the 113th Congress, including the Training Tomorrow’s Doctors Today Act (formerly H.R.
 1201) and the Resident Physician Shortage Reduction Act (formerly H.R.
 1180), both of which would lift the cap on Medicare-funded residency positions and make much-needed improvements to bolster the physician pipeline.
 “We encourage the reintroduction of legislation with similar aims in the 114th Congress, and stand ready to work with interested members on both sides of the aisle,” concluded the ACC.

-Keywords: Algorithms, Cardiovascular Diseases, Chronic Disease, Education, Medical, Graduate, Institute of Medicine (U.S.), Internship and Residency, Medicare, Medicine, Physicians, Physicians, Primary Care, Schools, Medical, United States, Vulnerable Populations
+Keywords: Algorithms, Cardiovascular Diseases, Chronic Disease, Education, Medical, Graduate, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Internship and Residency, Medicare, Medicine, Physicians, Physicians, Primary Care, Schools, Medical, United States, Vulnerable Populations

 < Back to Listings